Facilitating Faith in Action Part A

 What to do to participate:

-- Email the course facilitator, Kate.email@example.com to indicate your interest in joining the group.
+- Email the course facilitator, Kate.firstname.lastname@example.org to indicate your interest in joining the group.
 Please include where you are located, your role (e.g. Conference spiritual adviser, President, secretary, etc…) and your phone number.
 Numbers are limited so please register soon.
-Please register by 24 September if possible.
+Please register by 17 April or ASAP if possible.

 - Check if you have the Spiritual Adviser Handbook and Workbook and Appendix.
 If you need hard copies of those resources, let us know your address and we will post them to you.
 Alternately you can download them from MAVS website: https://mavs.vinnies.org.au/conferences/spirituality/spiritual-adviser-handbook/